jeremypw/code-dogfood-7.1/README.md

-# Dogfood-code-7
+# Dogfood-code-flatpak-7

-A fork of Elementary Code incorporating various experimental changes not merged in the original.
+A fork of Elementary Code incorporating various experimental changes not merged in the original, packaged as a Flatpak.
 For testing purposes only.

 Incorporates the following unmerged fixes: